 Our MSc Accounting and Finance is taught by Surrey Business School.
 You will graduate equipped with the skills needed to work in multinational corporations and be a successful decision-maker in an increasingly complex global financial environment.
 This course is practical in nature and will encourage you to embrace regular opportunities to engage with real business problems throughout your studies.

 We are ranked in the top 10 for business and economics in the United Kingdom by the Times Higher Education World University Rankings 2020.

 On our MSc Accounting and Finance, you’ll gain a solid understanding of popular financial and management accounting systems and how they are applied in decision-making.

-You’ll also receive a complete introduction to financial theory by completing a study in the challenges of investing capital.
 You’ll learn econometric techniques and take courses in the foundations of accounting and finance, equipping you with the skills and knowledge to thrive in today’s ever-changing global business environment.

 The core modules of this course explore both industry-relevant theory and the quantitative techniques you’ll need to understand related literature and carry out empirical investigations.

 Graduates of the MSc Accounting and Finance course can apply for examination exemptions from several accountancy bodies, such as: ACCA, CIMA, and ICAEW.
 This can be done directly through the individual professional organisation’s website, on successful completion of the course.

 MSc - Association to Advance Collegiate Schools of Business (AACSB)

 Accredited by the Association to Advance Collegiate Schools of Business (AACSB).